Hi, I'm Tim 👋.

 A) Inside your tour vehicle.
 On Driftwood Journeys of Discovery, all of your luggage/baggage travels in the trunk/boot of your Drifter tour vehicle.
 It is not accessible from the passenger area.

 B) In a secure trailer.
-On Vagabond Cultural Adventures, your main luggage/baggage travels in a securely locked and weatherproof trailer, pulled behind the tour vehicle.
+On Vagabond Cultural Adventures, your main luggage/baggage travels in a securely locked and weatherproof trailer (or inside the tour vehicle) and is pulled behind the tour bus.

 Bring The Essentials In A Backpack